Fundraising Policies: What AAUW Members Need to Know

 Acknowledging Use of the Gift.
 Donations should be acknowledged with specific reference to the use of the gift — such as for general AAUW support and therefore allocated to AAUW Funds or for a particular project, like Tech Savvy.
 This is true of any donation, whether it is given to an entity that is a nonprofit 501(c)(4) or 501(c)(3) organization.
 The donor, therefore, is immediately able to tell if the donation is being used as intended — or if there is a misunderstanding that needs correction.

 How does the timing of the donation relate to donor intent?

-When a branch officer collects funds for donation to AAUW national, it is imperative that the donation be sent to AAUW immediately, with the name of the donor and the intended use of the gift so that the donor will receive a timely acknowledgment verifying the gift for tax purposes.
-The donation must be forwarded to AAUW national within the tax year in which the donation was made, unless the donor specifically states that this does not matter to her or him.
+When a branch officer collects funds for donation to AAUW national, it is imperative that the donation is sent to AAUW immediately, with the name of the donor and the intended use of the gift so that the donor will receive a timely acknowledgment verifying the gift for tax purposes.
+The donation must be forwarded to AAUW national within the tax year in which the donation was made unless the donor specifically states that this does not matter to her or him.
 For example, if the donor wants the money to go to the Legal Advocacy Fund, this should be specified so that the gift is applied as intended by the donor and acknowledged by AAUW national appropriately.

 What is required by the IRS of AAUW and AAUW-affiliated entities as to notification of donors about tax deductibility of their donations?

 Since AAUW’s IRS status designation was changed by the restructure, some may think that branches automatically became 501(c)(3) organizations as well.
 Is that correct?

 No, branches are not automatically 501(c)(3) organizations through their affiliation with AAUW.
 AAUW branches are subordinate organizations of AAUW, but each gets its own nonprofit status designation directly from the IRS.
 Any change in nonprofit status must come through an IRS application and approval process that the IRS requires to be undertaken by the branch or state itself.